SEMA SPACE ESPACE SEMA

 Ashk olsun

 Everything in the universe turns - planets around a sun, Earth on its axis, wind in the trees, the protons, electrons and neutrons in our body.
-The whirling dervish engages in sema (listening, turning) to align with this basic, cosmic movement.
+The whirling dervish engages in sema (listening, turning) to align with this essential, cosmic movement.

 Ashk olsun